 - Maintain hormonal balance

 If you have experienced more than 2 miscarriages, you may find our Recurrent Miscarriages page very helpful.
-Recurrent miscarriages have a variety of causes, some may be prevented.
+Recurrent miscarriages have a variety of causes, some of which may be prevented.
 This page provides many helpful tips to help prevent recurrent miscarriage.

 Healing Emotionally from Miscarriage